instaclustr/terraform-provider-instaclustr/docs/index.md

 ```
 However, in apply stage, the PUT API request will include a payload that both roles are updated.

-Please carefully review Terraform plans and outputs and avoid using `ignore_changes` if possible.
+Please carefully review Terraform outputs and avoid using `ignore_changes` if possible.

 ### Ordering of nested block types